 Drive-by and Transect

 As described in the sampling SOP, 4 of 12 sections of a lake are assessed in the LVI.
 In each of the sections, samplers boat along (“drive-by”) the shoreline at idle speed and record plant species observed.
 If there is a vegetation island within the section, it should be assessed as part of that section.
 This method is intended to be a rapid assessment of the plant community.
 Samplers should not stop frequently or get out of the boat during the drive-by, although it is fine to quickly collect an unknown plant for identification.
 It is important that sampling teams are making consistent effort in idle-speed observations, and in the one transect per lake section (Figure 3).
-Careful sampling along the 5-meter belt transect gives samplers the opportunity to get out of the boat and more carefully inspect plants that may be growing at the shoreline.
+Careful sampling along the 5-meter belt transect gives samplers the opportunity to get out of the boat where practical and more carefully inspect plants that may be growing at the shoreline.
 For the transect, samplers should choose an area of the lake section where they will likely add species to the list for that section, i.e., samplers should target an area of shoreline that contains species they cannot identify from the boat.
-The transect should be approximately 5 m in width along the shoreline, and extend into the water perpendicular to the shoreline.
+The transect should be approximately 5 m in width at the shoreline, and extend into the water perpendicular to the shoreline.
 It is not necessary to exactly measure the transect width, but it is helpful to view the transect as a relatively straight line extending from the shoreline to the center of the lake section, with 2.5 m of sampling area on each side, to ensure consistent effort among sampling teams.